MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/debugging-native-crash.md

 ms.date: 10/19/2016
 ---

-# Debugging a native crash
+# Debugging a native crash in a Xamarin.Mac app

 ## Overview